Menu

 At St. Margaret's Primary Academy, we follow JIGSAW as our PSHE scheme of learning.

-This half term we will be looking at "Being me in my World".
+This half term we will be "Celebrating Differences".

 RE

-During this half term we will be studying the Sikh religion.
-Our learning question and enquiry will focus around, "Who is God to Sikhs?"
+During this half term we will be studying the Christian religion.
+Our learning question and enquiry will focus around, "Has Christmas lost its true meaning?"

 We will be focusing on: